MW-de/git-for-iris/README.md

 do ##class(SourceControl.Git.Utils).RemovePackageFromSourceControl(<package name>)
 ```

-Globally (that is, among all namespaces that share the same `^Git.Config` mapping) enable/disable source control synchronization:
+Globally (that is, among all namespaces that share the same `^Git.Config` mapping) enable/disable source control synchronization (same as in the Source Control Menu):
 ```
 do ##class(SourceControl.Git.Utils).SetSourceControlStatus($$$YES / $$$NO)
 ```
 Enabling source control will install the git hooks and export all classes currently under source control to the code directory.
-If the code directory has gone out-of-sync in the meantime, potential conflicts shall, by design, be managed through Git (`git merge`).
+If the code directory has gone out-of-sync in the meantime, IRIS still exports the current internal state of all classes, and potential conflicts shall, by design, be managed through Git (`git merge`).

 ## TODOs and limitations

-Git for IRIS is currently in beta.
+**Git for IRIS** is currently in beta.
 The core features are implemented and ready to use.
 Known limitations are:

 - Currently, only classes are supported.
 - UI controls are rudimentary or not implemented yet (add/remove packages from source control, settings).
+- Log output is rather verbose at the moment.
 - Files and classes will not be deleted at the moment.
 - The REST endpoint for the Git hooks (`/csp/user/sc`) is currently not secured.
 - No git hook is available for `git stash`, so IRIS will not be notified about stashing.